* IMPORTANT INFORMATION FROM AYLESFORD SCHOOL FOR SEPTEMBER 2021 APPLICATIONS *

-Our application window is from November 2019 to August 2020.
+We welcome applications from any student and ask that all applications are made through Kent Choices.
+Our application window is from October 2020 to August 2021.
 If you wish to make an application after this date, please make contact Aylesford School as soon as possible.

 All applicants will be asked to attend a course advice meeting during the Spring term.
-Please note, appointments will be e-mailed to you with the date and time of your course advice meeting and your options will then be discussed with you at this time.
+Please note, appointments will be e-mailed to you, through Kent Choices, with the date and time of your course advice meeting and your options will then be discussed with you at this time.

-Following your course advice meeting in the Spring term, if a conditional offer has been made, the details of this will be e-mailed to you via www.kentchoices.com.
+Following your course advice meeting in the Spring term, if a conditional offer has been made, the details of this will be sent to you via Kent Choices.

 What makes us different?

 Additional to the strengths previously mentioned, Aylesford is proud to offer a range of superb facilities: